 Mr T Ions: Thomas Ions’ house was the biggest on the island, and he was an accomplished pianist who had lived in Canada for a number of years.
 He was the son of Thomas and Hager Ions (both pictured below), who lived on the Island, and he continued to live there on his return from Canada, after his parents died.

-Hager Ions was a Durrant before she was married, and she lived on the Island in 1861, as can be seen from the Census extract below.
+Hager Ions was a Durrant before she was married, and she lived on the Island in 1861.

-The house they lived in was double fronted (see picture below (still to be added)), with the staircase going up the middle of the house.
+The house they lived in was double fronted (see picture below), with the staircase going up the middle of the house.